-An employee who successfully completes a treatment or rehabilitation program shall be returned to his/hertheir regular duty assignment.
-Thirty-six (36) months following the completion of a treatment program, if the employee has had no further positive testing or other alcohol or substance abuse related incidents, the employee's personnel file shall be purged of any reference to his/hertheir drug and/or alcohol problem.
+An employee who successfully completes a treatment or rehabilitation program shall be returned to their regular duty assignment.
+Thirty-six (36) months following the completion of a treatment program, if the employee has had no further positive testing or other alcohol or substance abuse related incidents, the employee's personnel file shall be purged of any reference to their drug and/or alcohol problem.